Kraken Community Iceplex: History

+Events

 The Iceplex hosts the USA Hockey-sanctioned Seattle Jr. Kraken, a team which competes at many different levels of hockey; the recreation team plays in the Puget Sound-area Metropolitan Hockey League, the select team plays in the Pacific Northwest Amateur Hockey Association, and the Tier 1/AAA team competes at higher levels.

-Tenants

 The American Hockey League (AHL) affiliate of the Kraken, the Coachella Valley Firebirds, started a series of games in Seattle and Everett during their inaugural 2022–23 season pending construction of their arena, playing games against the Abbotsford Canucks and the Calgary Wranglers at the Iceplex as well as Climate Pledge Arena and Angel of the Winds Arena in four games throughout October.
 Two of the four games were played at the Iceplex, the first resulting in a 4–3 loss to the Canucks and the second a 5–3 win over the Wranglers.

-The Professional Women's Hockey League announced an expansion team for Seattle named the Seattle Torrent that would begin play in the 2025–26 season.
-The team plans to use the Iceplex as their training facility.
+The Professional Women's Hockey League Seattle expansion team, the Seattle Torrent, began play during the 2025–26 season.
+The team uses the Iceplex as their training facility.